Low energy limit for the resolvent of some fibered boundary operators: Low energy limit of the resolvent of Dirac fibered boundary operators

 Moreover, the restriction of $u^{-\frac12}G_{\cC}u^{-\frac12}$ at $\fb_0(Y)$ is precisely $G_{b}^{\frac12}$, while at $\sc(Y)$, we have instead $N_{\sc}(G_{\cC})=N_{\sc}(D_{\cC})^{-1}$. \end{lemma} \begin{proof} Using the parametrix of \eqref{le.27} and proceeding as in the proof of Corollary~\ref{dt.31}, we have that

 Inserting the second equation in the first one thus yields

 Since $R_{\cC}$ and $R^*_{\cC}$ are very residual operators in the sense of \cite{MazzeoEdge}, we see by the semi-ideal property of such operators that $R^{*}_{\cC}G_{\cC}R_{\cC}$ is also semi-residual.
-Hence, the result follows from \eqref{le.37}, Lemma~\ref{le.27b} and the composition formula for $b,\sc$-operators. \end{proof}
+Hence, the result follows from \eqref{le.37}, Lemma~\ref{le.27b} and the composition formula of Theorem~\ref{bsc.4}. \end{proof}

 In fact, near $\fb_0(Y)$, we can compare $G_{\cC}$ with $\kappa^{\frac12}G^{\frac12}_b\kappa^{\frac12}$ as follows,